mozilla/mozjpeg/.github/CONTRIBUTING.md

 libjpeg-turbo is a stable and mature product with a worldwide reach, it is an ISO/ITU-T reference implementation of the JPEG standard, and its maintainer does not earn a salary for maintaining it.
-As such, not every code contribution can or will be accepted into the libjpeg-turbo code base.
+Thus, not every code contribution can or will be accepted into the libjpeg-turbo code base.
 In order to maximize the chances that a code contribution is acceptable, please adhere to the following guidelines:

 1. If the code contribution is a bug fix, then please ensure that enough information is provided so that the maintainer can readily reproduce and